 'The Great Dictator' was immensely successful and was nominated for five Academy Awards including Best Picture.
 It was Chaplin's last masterwork and he made only two more American films, 'Monsieur Verdoux' in 1947 and 'Limelight' in 1952, which also featured his longtime friend, Buster Keaton, before departing for Britain in 1952.

-During the postwar period he was becoming emmeshed in the anti-Communist hysteria, also known as McCarthyism that was engulfing the U.S. He was accused by the U.S. authorities of having Communist tendencies and performing "un-American activities" and his re-entry permit was revoked.
+During the postwar period he was becoming ensnared in the anti-Communist hysteria, also known as McCarthyism that was engulfing the U.S. He was accused by the U.S. authorities of having Communist tendencies and performing "un-American activities", and his re-entry permit was revoked.
 FBI chief J. Edgar Hoover and the House Un-American Activities Council (HUAC), believed that he was injecting Communist propaganda into his films.

 A disillusioned Chaplin made his permanent home in Vevey, Switzerland.
 He briefly and triumphantly returned to the United States in April 1972, with his wife, to receive an Honorary Oscar, when he received a record 5 minute standing ovation.